Ontotext-AD/graphdb.js/README.md

 const repository = new RDFRepositoryClient(config);
 const httpRequest = repository.httpClients[0].request;
 ````
-If the JWT token expires, then the first API call will be rejected with an http error with status `401`.
+If the GDB token expires, then the first API call will be rejected with an http error with status `401`.
 The client handles this automatically by re-login the user with the same credentials, updates the stored token and retries the API call.
 This behavior is the default and can be changed if the `ServerClientConfig` or `RepositoryClientConfig` are configured with `keepAlive=false`.

 > **Note:**
-> JWT is serialized as “Authorization: GDB” header in every request, so it is vulnerable to a man-in-the-middle attack.
-Everyone who intercepts the JWT can reuse the session.
+> GDB token is serialized as “Authorization: GDB” header in every request, so it is vulnerable to a man-in-the-middle attack.
+Everyone who intercepts the GDB token can reuse the session.
 To prevent this, we recommend to always enable encryption in transit.

 #### Basic Authentication¶
-Instead of using JWT, users can access secured GraphDB by passing valid base-64 encoded username:password combinations as a header.
+Instead of using GDB token, users can access secured GraphDB by passing valid base-64 encoded username:password combinations as a header.
 In case Basic authentication will be used, then the headers in the `ServerClientConfig` and `RepositoryClientConfig` must be configured to send the `username` and `password` which to be used for the authentication.
 From this moment on, with every API call is sent also an `authorization` header with the encoded credentials as value.
 ```javascript
 config.setBasicAuthentication(true);
 ```

 > **Note:**
-> Basic Authentication is even more vulnerable to man-in-the-middle attacks than JWT!
+> Basic Authentication is even more vulnerable to man-in-the-middle attacks than GDB token!
 Anyone who intercepts your requests will be able to reuse your credentials indefinitely until you change them.
 Since the credentials are merely base-64 encoded, they will also get your username and password.
 This is why it is very important to always use encryption in transit.

 ### Response Parsers